 Who does it help?

-Secondary school aged girls, and women in poor communities in Malawi.
+Older Primary School and Secondary school girls and women in poor communities in Malawi.

 What does it involve?

-GATEWAY provides girls with a reusable sanitary hygiene kit in order to encourage them to attend school during their period and ultimately complete their education.
+GATEWAY provides girls with a reusable sanitary hygiene kit to encourage them to attend school during their period and ultimately complete their education.

-Women from the surrounding communities are trained in sewing so that they can make the packs for the girls.
-They women are fully involved with the project and sometimes the kits are also distributed to women in need, within the community.
+Women from surrounding communities are trained in sewing so that they can make the packs for the girls.

 Why are we doing this?

 Without sanitary protection the vast majority of girls and women in Malawi are confined to their homes during menstruation and unable to participate in everyday activities.
-Therefore female students miss up to one quarter of school time, often including vital end of year exams, because of their menstrual cycle.
+As a result female students miss up to one quarter of school time, often including vital end of year exams, because of their menstrual cycle.

 If you educate a girl she will: